DisRFM: Polar Riemannian Flow Matching for Structure-Preserving Graph Domain Adaptation: Experiments

+\textbf{Sensitivity Analysis.} We conduct a sensitivity analysis of manifold curvature $c$ and balance coefficients ($\lambda_1, \lambda_2$), shown in Figure~\ref{fig:sensitivity}, to evaluate robustness of the chosen geometry and loss weighting under adaptation.
+As shown in Figure~\ref{fig:sensitivity}(a), the model performs best at $c=-1.0$.
+This reflects a trade-off: curvatures close to 0 fail to capture complex hierarchies due to limited Euclidean capacity, while excessively large curvature causes geometric distortion, hurting representation quality.
+We therefore choose $c=-1.0$ as the default curvature.
+We set $\lambda_3=0.1$ and test ($\lambda_1$, $\lambda_2$) varying between (0.1, 0.9).
+Figure~\ref{fig:sensitivity}(b) shows that \method{} reaches its optimum when $\lambda_1=0.1$ and $\lambda_2=0.1$.
+Accuracy drops as these weights increase, suggesting that excessive geometric alignment can overwhelm the classification objective and hurt adaptation.
+More results appear in Appendix~\ref{sec:sensitive analysis}.

-To examine the contribution of each component in \method{}, we conduct ablation studies on four variants: 1) \method{} w/o FM, which removes the flow-based transport mechanism; 2) \method{} w/o RA, which excludes the radial alignment loss; 3) \method{} w/o AA, which excludes the angular alignment loss; and 4) \method{} w/o PE, which disables the polar disentanglement strategy entirely.
-The results are reported in Table~\ref{tab:ablation_mutag_part}, and we find the following insights: (1) \method{} outperforms \method{} w/o FM, confirming that flow-based transport provides essential principled trajectory guidance to bridge domain discrepancies.
+\textbf{Ablation Study.} To examine the contribution of each component in \method{}, we conduct ablations on four variants: 1) \method{} w/o FM, which removes the flow-based transport mechanism; 2) \method{} w/o RA, which excludes the radial alignment loss; 3) \method{} w/o AA, which excludes the angular alignment loss; and 4) \method{} w/o PE, which disables the polar disentanglement strategy entirely.
+Results are reported in Table~\ref{tab:ablation_mutag_part}, and we draw three observations: (1) \method{} outperforms \method{} w/o FM, confirming that flow-based transport provides principled trajectory guidance to bridge domain discrepancies.
 (2) The performance drops in \method{} w/o RA and \method{} w/o AA validate the necessity of independent geometric constraints.
-(3) \method{} w/o PE exhibits the sharpest degradation, underscoring that the joint disentanglement of structural and semantic components is critical for robust graph adaptation.
-More results are reported in Appendix \ref{sec:ablation study}.
+(3) \method{} w/o PE exhibits the sharpest degradation, underscoring that disentangling structural and semantic components is critical for robust graph adaptation.
+More results are reported in Appendix~\ref{sec:ablation study}.